Brinkslu991/while-loops-starter/while-loops-quick-guide.md

 Iterating means repeating a task over and over again.
 It's like washing a stack of plates, one plate at a time.
 Each time you wash a plate would be called an iteration.

+In programming, each time a loop runs (loops) is known as an *iteration*.

 ### **What is a While Loop?**

 A while loop is a control flow statement that allows you to **execute** (*run*) a block of code over and over again as long as a certain condition is true.